jni/ilovesymposia.com/posts/2019/05/02/why-you-should-cite-open-source-tools.md

 academics, his main job was to produce research and to teach.
 Open source was something he produced on the side.

-(Years later, as we were trying to finish the final chapter for [Elegant SciPy](http://elegant-scipy.org), Stéfan revamped the build infrastructure for our book — the scripts and configuration files that converted the Markdown text we were writing to executed code and html.
+(Years later, as we were scrambling to finish the final chapter for [Elegant SciPy](http://elegant-scipy.org), Stéfan revamped the build infrastructure for our book — the scripts and configuration files that converted the Markdown text we were writing to executed code and html.
 "You